Ratpick/simulacrum-engine/frontend/frontend/paradox-foundry/README.md

 ## 🔮 Integration with Simulacrum Engine

-- FSA, Zoan, DAO IZM, Mariem’s Heart, and other myth-tech experiments plug in here
+- FSA, Zoan, DAO IZM, Mariem’s Heart, and other parts of the simulacrum ecosystem plug in here
-- All symbolic logic (breadcrumbs, Paradoxicon, Dyaxis, ritualised funding) should reference Vibe Architecture global rules
+- All symbolic logic (breadcrumbs, Paradoxicon, Dyaxis, ritualised funding) should reference AvA global rules
+- Navigation includes a “Secret” tab which links to public/secret-entrance/index.html — useful for onboarding contributors and initial strategy model

 ## 🛠️ Development Principles